 The following example applications of the City of Urbana Stormwater Utility Credit and Incentive Manual are intended to provide guidance on the process of determining and applying for credits and incentives.
 The examples are not intended to cover all possibilities for credit applications.
-Any questions or uncertainties should be addressed to the Stormwater Coordinator at the City of Urbana Public Works Department for answers.
+Any questions or uncertainties should be directed to the Engineering Division at the City of Urbana Public Works Department.
 These examples are fictitious and any resemblance to actual situations is merely coincidental.
 The following credit and incentive scenarios are reviewed: